MUSIC FROM THE PHILIPPINES: ARTISTS, GOOD SINGERS, POP, ROCK

 One of the Philippines most highly-regarded Filipino musicians is Freddy Aguilar, a Pinoy folk rocker who had a big abroad hit in 1978 with the ballad “Anak” (“My Child”), which sold four million copies in Europe and produced 54 cover versions in 14 languages.
 Other musicians in the Pinoy rock movement of the 1970s included Heber Bartolome and the Bayuha, the Asin group, Coritha and Inang Laya.

-Some of the best folk music in the Philippines can still be heard at the Hobbit House.
-Freddie Aguilar still performs there on occasions.
+Some of the best folk music in the Philippines was heard at the now-closed Hobbit House.
+Freddie Aguilar performed there on occasions.
 In many ways the best way to get a sense of the centrality of music and dance to Philippine culture is to attend a "Barrio Fiesta" celebration at the village level on the day of the annual celebration of the Saint day after which most villages are named.
 [Source: Canadian Center for Intercultural Learning+++]

 Occasionally, the Cultural Center of the Philippines, show performances by the Ballet Philippines, the Philippine Madrigal Singers, and the Bayanihan Dance Troupe.
 World-renowned artists Lea Salonga and Cecile Licad, from time to time, give performances in big concert halls in Manila.
 The Center of Arts in San Antonio (CASA) in San Miguel, Zambales features violinist Alfonso “Coke” Bolipata and his Pundaquit talents.
 Other groups that showcase the Filipino performing talents are Repertory Philippines, the Loboc Children’s Choir, and the Amazing Philippines Theatre.
 [Source: Philippines Department of Tourism]